Code-Institute-Submissions/gameshow-m1/README.md

 Is the content relevant? |	Acting as a hub for the streamer, only relevant content is to be displayed to the user Can we provide content in an intuitive way? |	The sites users are familiar with gaming site styles, layouts and content and as such expect this
-Is the technology appropriate? |	As above, site style and layout are as per industry gaming websites Who is my target audience? |	Followers of my online video game streaming service What functions do I perform? |	Online streaming of video games, game reviews Product considerations |	No overload of content on the website by using large images and visually appealing layout.
+Is the technology appropriate? |	As above, site style and layout are as per industry gaming websites Who is my target audience? |	Followers of the streamers online video game streaming service What functions do I perform? |	Online streaming of video games, game reviews Product considerations |	No overload of content on the website by using large images and visually appealing layout.
 The modal is to be clear and present for the user to submit streaming recommendations.
 Navigation must be easy across all devices